 How are tests used to promote learning rather than just assess learning?

 At the high school, “tests” are typically summative assessments that indicate what students have learned during a particular unit of study.
 However, this is only one of many types of assessment utilized.
 Teachers are continuously gather input on student learning through formative assessments, which range from formal quizzes to “Do Now’s” or “Exit Slips” and classroom activities, where teachers are able to monitor learning at the individual student level.

 Are teachers available for individual help before and/or after school?

 Yes, teachers set office hours both before and after school.

 What academic support is offered for non-classified, struggling students?

-Students are quick to tell of the value of our Learning Center.
-This class provides the opportunity to gain valuable inter-disciplinary skills, like study skills, note-taking, organization, etc. It also offers small-group instruction for specific course re-teaching and guidance.
+Students are quick to express the value of our Learning Center.
+This class provides the opportunity to gain valuable interdisciplinary skills, like study skills, note-taking, organization, etc. It also offers small-group instruction for specific course re-teaching and guidance.
 Also, upperclassmen are available through the Learning Center to provide additional tutoring and re-teaching supports.

 Is peer-tutoring available on campus?

 Yes.
 The Tutor Team is a student-led initiative that aims to pair academically strong upperclassmen with underclassmen who are seeking additional academic supports.